danielendeg/nugetpackageupdate/specs/MigrateLoggingToGeneva/Migration_of_logging_to_Geneva_from_Application_Insights.md

 The AI Connector for Geneva is not supported for the Test Geneva endpoint.
 So we can only send the Prod AI logs to Geneva, which can be annoying having to look in a different place for logs in the test environment.

 For the IFX Audit logger we only have a single column to use which makes querying the data more of a chore and slower with all the parsing of the data in the column.
 The audit logger was not meant for debugging logs.
 We should use custom IFX events for debugging data.
 This would allow us to create custom events and give us more control over the content of the log.
 See ETW Logging section above.

+### Common Properties for new Event Schema Logs
+* Standard set of environment information for all logs
+    - ServiceFabric ServiceTypeName
+    - ServiceFabric ServiceName
+    - ServiceFabric ServiceManifestVersion
+    - ServiceFabric ReplicaOrInstanceId
+    - ServiceFabric NodeType
+    - ServiceFabric NodeName
+    - ServiceFabric PublishAddress
+    - ServiceFabric ClusterName
+    - ServiceEnvironment GroupName
+    - ServiceEnvironment Name
+    - ServiceEnvironment AzureSubscriptionName
+* Custom Dimensions field to contain a key:value json string
+    - This will contain any data specific to a particular service that is useful.
+    - This will include the original log message, containing the key-value pairs, and the format string used for the log.

 ## Test Strategy
 We can create separate tables in the Dgrep so we can compare data flowing in from Application Insights and what we are capturing through the Monitoring Agent.
 Once confirmed we can turn off the Application Insights logging.